nus-cs2103-AY2021S2/ip/docs/README.md

 2. Deadline tasks (Be sure not to miss these deadlines!)
 3. Event tasks (Used to reserve certain timings like a calendar app)

+### Prioritise tasks
+You can prioritise tasks with numbers 1, 2 and 3 in increasing order of priority.

 ### Delete tasks
 If you feel that keeping them on the list is not necessary, Meme Man will delete them for you.
 Even better, you can delete them all in one go!